LostInTheBugs/Backpack-scripts/README.md

 Prerequisites
 *  python 3 (tested with Python 3.10.12 on Ubuntu 22.04)
 *  pip install -r requirements.txt (To be tested)
 *  postgresql (tested with postgresql 14.18 on Ubuntu 22.04)
+*  Creation of a dedicated sub-account on Backpack Exchange and API access for the bot
+*  Be sure to define your environment variables before launching (DSN and API Access)

 Scripts
   python3 ScriptDatabase/pgsql_ohlcv.py
      This script is designed to insert 1-second candles into a PostgreSQL database.
      Database connection information is provided via environment variables.
      export PG_DSN="postgresql://$username:$password@$postgresqlserver:$port/$database

   python3 main.py --real-run --auto-select --config config/settings.yaml
      *   There are three operating modes: